Cynthiaaa/ideal-casa/README.md

 # ideal-casa
 Ideal Casa is a Real Estate Agency that helps you to find the best luxury and modern houses to rent in the area of Barcelona.

 This project was built with React.js, SASS, Node.js, Webpack, Gulp.
-Deployed with Express and Node JS to Heroku.
+Deployed with Node JS to Heroku.

 If you want to use this repository :